 Compliance information × Indicates FortiClient is not participating in compliance enforcement.
 Compliance enforcement requires FortiClient Telemetry connection to FortiGate.
-EMS information ≡ Displays the host name, IP address, and serial number of the EMS to which FortiClient Telemetry is connected.
+EMS information = Displays the IP address, host name, and serial number of the EMS to which FortiClient Telemetry is connected.
+Also displays the time of the next Telemetry communication between FortiClient and EMS.
 You can disconnect by clicking Disconnect .